SherG/perpetual-elm/exampleSite/content/services/invoice-factoring.md

 With non-recourse factoring, even if your customer goes bankrupt, you won't be liable for the payment.

- By contrast "full recourse" factoring holds you liable for the full amount of the invoice.
+ By contrast, "full recourse" factoring holds you liable for the full amount of the invoice should your customer fail to pay.